Witty.ca - Graham's Professional Archives

 the right arrow key is pressed

-then move the frog 3 steps to the right.
+move the frog 3 steps to the right

 Common Problem